 ResMed S9 Autoset Review: My Experience

 One of my favorite things about the ResMed S9 CPAP is how easy it is to use.
 Once you’ve done the initial setup, all you really need to do is press the power button and close your eyes!
 Actually, you don’t even need to press the button – simply put the mask on, breathe through it and the machine will turn itself on.
+It also auto stops, just take off the mask.
+Another feature that I found quite helpful is the Mask Fit option.
+Honestly, I was never sure whether I’ve correctly siled the mask.
+I just select the mask type, put the maks on and ResMed S9 runs a 3-minute diagnostics.
+If the maks is properly sealed, a green face will appear.
+If it needs adjusting, a red face will appear.
 Beyond that, I clean it weekly, and take the SD card in to the office when I visit a sleep doctor.
 The SD card records data on your sleep patterns, which you can then review with a medical professional.

 ResMed S9 Review: Bottom Line

 Overall, if you’re in the market for a CPAP machine, the ResMed S9 is a fantastic option.
-It’s easy to use, lightweight, comfortable, quiet, and is compatible with the vast majority of CPAP accessories.
+It’s easy to use with its big buttons, big screen, and its auto-start and auto-stop.
+It’s lightweight so it’s very easy to travel with.
+It’s comfortable, quiet, and is compatible with the vast majority of CPAP accessories.
+It has a mask fit system so you’ll always be sure that you’ve properly adjusted your mask.
 The ResMed S9 cost is in line with the competition, and a tremendous value considering the quality of the unit.

 Hopefully you have learned something from this ResMed S9 Autoset review.
 If you have any questions, feel free to ask – but remember, it’s always wise to consult with your medical professional for any medical-related questions.